fathyelshemy/fathyelshemy/README.md

 # Hi, I'm fathy 👋

-    I'm software engineer who is passionate about Java technologies like spring framework & Netflix-cloud  and try to learn bigdata (hadoop & spark & hive and etc) impor
+    I'm software engineer who is passionate about Java technologies like spring framework & Netflix-cloud and try to learn bigdata (hadoop & spark & hive and etc)

 ## current position:
 I am currently working as java developer at orange-labs egypt